CASE STUDY 5

 Question 3 of 6

-Which document is Peter NOT LEGALLY required to carry whilst driving in Europe?CorrectIncorrect
+Which document is Peter NOT LEGALLY required to carry while driving in Europe?CorrectIncorrect

 Question 4 of 6